jnemecGordic/home_assistant_buspro/README.md

   + **scan_interval** _(int) (Optional)_: Polling interval in seconds (default: 0 = no polling)
   + **time_sync** _(boolean) (Optional)_: Enable/disable automatic time synchronization with Home Assistant time (default: true).
 When enabled, the integration synchronizes the security module's internal clock with Home Assistant time at the start of every hour. **Note**: This setting applies to the entire security module device (subnet.device) not just a specific area.
 If you define multiple areas for the same device and set time_sync=false for any of them, time synchronization will be disabled for the entire device.

 **Important**: You must configure your HDL security module to allow access from the Home Assistant integration device address (254.253).
-This permission should be set in your HDL configuration software.
+This permission should be set in HDL Buspro Setup Tool.

 The alarm control panel supports the following states, mapped to HDL Buspro security module states: